mariusae/mustache.scala/README.md

 to give the template access to an object graph directly instead of the default `Dictionary` implementation.

-# development

-`mustache.scala` uses [ANTLR](http://www.antlr.org/) for parsing.
-This
-requires source files to be generated.
-Thus, the slightly modified `sbt` routine is necessary:

-    $ sbt update
-    $ sbt compile-antlr

-This only needs to be run initially, and whenever the grammar has changed (`src/main/antlr/Mustache.g`).

 # maven / sbt

 `mustache.scala` is published to the maven repo at